 If a student withdraws from a program but re-enters that same program within 180 days, the school is required to place the student in the same payment period in which the student was originally enrolled when the withdrawal occurred.
-The student is again eligible to receive any loan funds for which he or she was eligible prior to the withdrawal, including any funds that may have been returned by the school or student as part of the return of Title IV funds process. [§668.4(fe)]
+The student is again eligible to receive any loan funds for which he or she was eligible prior to the withdrawal, including any funds that may have been returned by the school or student as part of the return of Title IV funds process. $[\S668.4(\underline{fe})]$

 If, however, a student returns to the same program after 180 days or, at any time, either transfers into a different program at the same school, or enrolls in another school, the applicable school must calculate a new payment period for the remainder of the student's program based on how program progress is measured.
 For purposes of calculating payment periods only, the length of the program is the number of credit hours or clock hours and the number of weeks of instructional time, or the number of clock hours, that the student has remaining in the program he or she entered or re-entered.
-If the remaining hours constitute one payment period. [§668.4(gf)(1) and (2)]
+If the remaining hours (and weeks, if applicable) constitute one half of an academic year or less, the remaining hours constitute one payment period.

+[§668.4(gf)(1) and (2)]